Embassy of the United States, Havana: History

 Embassy on the Malecón in the distance beyond the José Martí Anti-Imperialist Platform, in 1973.

 The current embassy was designed in the Modernist-Brutalist style by the architectural firm Harrison & Abramovitz.
 The seven-story concrete and glass building was completed in 1953.
 The gardens were designed by Californian landscape architect Thomas Dolliver Church.
 The contractor for the building was Jaime Alberto Mitrani, PE, also a professor of civil engineering at the University of Havana.
 The embassy complex is located directly on the Malecón facing the José Martí Anti-Imperialist Platform and in proximity to the Cuban Ministry of Foreign Affairs.

 After the U.S. diplomatic mission became defunct in 1961, the building was not used by American personnel until the opening of the interests section on September 1, 1977.
 In 1963, Prime Minister of Cuba Fidel Castro ordered the confiscation of the complex, but action was never taken by the Cuban government, though it still claimed right to the property in 2012.
 During the period that the complex served as an interests section, the U.S. was represented by Switzerland, and the Swiss maintained both the embassy complex and its effects.
 Renovations were completed on the complex in 1997.

 The building was upgraded from an interests section and returned to its original role as the United States Embassy in Cuba, on July 20, 2015.
 On August 14, 2015, U.S. Secretary of State John Kerry officially reopened it; eight congressional lawmakers involved in the policy change attended, and the three Marines (Larry C. Morris, Mike East and Jim Tracy) who had lowered the U.S. flag at the embassy 54 years earlier presented a new flag, which was then raised by Marines assigned to the post.
 After the emergence of Havana syndrome in 2017, the United States withdrew most of the personnel from the embassy, so by July 2018 only 10 American diplomats were left to maintain the diplomatic service.
 The reduction of staffing also resulted in declining availability of embassy services.
-The Biden Administration planned on expanding staff at the embassy to resume full scale processing of immigrant visa services 2023.
+The Biden Administration planned on expanding staff at the embassy to resume full scale processing of immigrant visa services in 2023.

 In May 2022 a $28 million renovation project of the Embassy building was launched.
 The renovation project ran into several problems like visa issues for U.S. workers and technicians as well as supply shortages and fuel quality issues.